user-saddam123/Adidas-Shoes-Sales-Analysis/README.md

 Your feedback is highly appreciated, and I encourage you to like, comment, and provide your insights.
 Feedback plays a crucial role in my growth, so please feel free to share any suggestions.

-Apart from this project, I have also completed over 18 Power BI projects, which you can explore on NovyPro at NovyPro Portfolio
+**Apart from this project, I have also completed over 18 Power BI projects, which you can explore on NovyPro at [ovyPro Portfolio](https://www.novypro.com/profile_projects/saddamansari?Show=showProjects)**

 Thank you for taking the time to view my project.
 I hope you enjoyed it.

 ➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖

 Created and Analyzed by:

-Saddam Ansari @Aspiring Data Analyst LinkedIn
+Saddam Ansari @Aspiring Data Analyst [LinkedIn](https://www.linkedin.com/in/saddam-ansari-dataanalyst/)

 Location: India